Course Outline

 1. Introduction to Deep Reinforcement Learning for Government

-- Understanding the agent-environment interaction loop
+- Understanding the interaction loop between agents and their environments

 2. Reinforcement Learning Fundamentals for Government

-- Markov Decision Processes (MDP)
+- Introduction to Markov Decision Processes (MDP) and their role in decision-making frameworks

 3. Implementing Basic RL Algorithms for Government